othercat/CJKFontScript/README.md

 Korean GUI uses `Source Han Sans K` as its GUI font.<br>
 Japanese GUI uses `Source Han Sans` as its GUI font.<br>
 <br>
-> **For Install_SHS-DeskInterfaceOnly.sh:**<br>
+> **For Install_SHS-UI.sh:**<br>
-We use modified hidden font "SHSDeskInterface" with camouflage to let the system font read them as its first priority, but this **needs original CJK fonts' absence** (better only move STHeiti away, and this installer script could do that).
-Meanwhile, factorial font fallback plists still needs to be modified a little to let this fontset work in a better manner (could also be done by this installer script). //More Intel: https://github.com/ShikiSuen/SHSDeskInterface
+We use modified hidden font "SourceHanSansUI" separate from the Adobe's official build in order to deal with the bug that OS X never read LineGap in some cases (e.g. Filename under icons in Finder).
+Compare to the previous "SHSDeskInterface", this **doesn't need original CJK fonts' absence** `unless it is specified by the apps you are using (that's why we still move STHeiti away via the installation script)`.
+The factorial font plists must be modified to fit this fontset, and the installation script could finish that (just like what the script files do for Hiragino fonts above). //More Intel: https://github.com/ShikiSuen/SHSDeskInterface<br>

 </code></pre>
 Run `sudo bash restore.sh` to restore fonts and settings from the backups created by installer scripts.